 Royal Society Te Apārangi has produced a series of articles and videos about antimicrobial resistance, including the te reo Māori resource He uaua ake te rongoā i ngā whakapokenga ātete rongoā.

 The Ministry of Health has information and links on its website – Resources for antibiotic awareness.

-Listen to Dr Siouxie Wiles as she discusses the rise of resistant superbugs in this Radio New Zealand interview.
+Listen to Dr Siouxsie Wiles as she discusses the rise of resistant superbugs in this Radio New Zealand interview.

 Watch antibiotic resistance evolve in this video from Harvard Medical School.